-Assuming a net profit of $1,650, the return on the account for the month is 33% ($1,650/$5,000).
-This may seem very high, and it is a very good return.
-See Refinements below to see how this return may be affected.
+Assuming a net profit of $1,650, the return on the account for the month is 33% ($1,650 divided by $5,000).
+That may seem very high, and it is a very good return.
+See below for more on how this return may be affected.

-It won't always be possible to find five good day trades a day, especially when the market is moving very slowly for extended periods of time.
+It won't always be possible to find five good day trades each day, especially when the market is moving very slowly for extended periods.

-Adjust scenario above based on your typical stop loss and target, capital, slippage, win rate, position size, and commissions.
+You can adjust the scenario above based on your typical stop-loss and target, capital, slippage, win rate, position size, and commission parameters.